Diploma in Nursing

 Sociology

 Sociology is a branch of social science which deals with human relationships, social constructs and institutions.
 It studies the impact of social constructs and related factors on how a person behaves and reacts in certain situations.
-Pursuing a diploma in Nursing, you will be familiarized with the fundamentals of Sociology to ensure proper conduct and demeanour.
+By pursuing a diploma in Nursing, you will be familiarized with the fundamentals of Sociology to ensure proper conduct and demeanour.

 Recommended Read: Sociology Syllabus